 Beers that have a higher ABV number will have more calories.

-Many restaurants and bars serve beer in a pint, which contains more beer and calories than a 12-ounce (355 mL) glass.
+Many restaurants and bars serve beer in a pint, which is 16 oz and therefore contains more beer and calories than a 12-ounce (355 mL) glass.
 (For example, a pint of Guinness contains 210 calories.)
 So order a half pint or smaller pours instead.

 Distilled spirits and liqueurs are often mixed with other juices and mixes to make cocktails.
 They are the base of the drink.